Skip to main content

 Clinical Implications of Disrupted Sleep on Gh Levels

-Chronic or poor sleep quality can lead to a measurable decline in 24-hour GH secretion.
+Chronic sleep deprivation or poor sleep quality can lead to a measurable decline in 24-hour GH secretion.
 This reduction can have tangible physiological consequences over time.
 For adults, a suboptimal GH profile can contribute to changes in body composition, such as an increase in visceral fat and a decrease in muscle mass.

 It can also affect energy levels, exercise capacity, and overall feelings of well-being.
 The following table outlines some of the key factors influenced by sleep quality and their subsequent impact on the GH axis.